mozilla/mozillians-tests/README.md

 To run tests locally it's a simple case of calling py.test from the Mozillians-tests directory
 <br />You should specify the following  argument for the selenium rc: --api=rc
-<br />The base URL should be a valid instance of crash-stats-dev: --baseurl=http://mozillians.org
+<br />The base URL should be a valid instance of mozillians-dev: --baseurl=http://mozillians-dev.allizom.org

-    py.test --api=rc --baseurl=http://example.com
+    py.test --credentials=~/credentials.yaml

 For other instructions type py.test --help .